maniartech/InternetObject-vs-JSON-benchmark/README.md

 IO with header is 43.56% smaller than JSON!
 ```

-> **Work in Progress:** The benchmark uses the prototype structure of Internet Object.
-Even though the structure is not finalized, it will give you sufficient idea about how much bytes IO can save when compared with JSON.
-There might be some issues with the current IO data produced by the benchmark.
-The final structure may change after the draft is finalized!
+> **Work in Progress:** While this benchmark is a good start, it is still a work in progress.
+We will be adding more finetuned benchmarks in the future.

-Should you have any query about this benchmark, please email it to hello@internetobject.org
+Should you have any query about this benchmark, please email it to <hello@internetobject.org>